 The 3 Peaks Challenge

 This is a formidable challenge, and completion within 24 hours is a fine achievement that doesn't come easy.
-However you finish this event, you're likely to feel very happy about being on the finish line with all those mountains and ups & downs behind you.
+However you finish this event, you're likely to feel very happy about crossing the finish line with all those mountain ups & downs behind you.
 It's certainly a difficult event to fully prepare for, indeed when else might you scale England's highest mountain in the dark?!